ARgorithm/toolkit/docs/docs/server.md

 #### mongodb with auth

 Authorization on all basic routes.
-Data stored in mongodb database of your choice.
-This is an enhancement to the previous mode so along with the required envs previously.
+Data is stored in a mongodb database of your choice.
+This is an enhancement to the previous mode so along with the same required envs.

    - `SECRET_KEY=yoursecretkey`
    - `ADMIN_EMAIL=sample@email.com`